Szeccsa/jquery-include-html/readme.md

 3. Create a document that you want to include into your main index.html and write the stuff you need to write into it.

-4. In your main index.html create an element like: &lt;header&gt; and add the "include-html=""" argument into the tag.
+4. In your main index.html create an element like: &lt;header&gt; and add the "include-html=" argument into the tag.
 It should look like this: &lt;header include-html="/path/to/included/index.html" class="header"&gt;.

 IT'S IMPORTANT TO LOAD THE JQUERY LIBRARY BEFORE THE SCRIPT.JS OR IT WILL NOT WORK.